Colden-Rother/nfc_antenna_generator_rectangular/README.md

 The whole project is inspired by the eDesign Antenna tool from ST. Go to https://my.st.com/analogsimulator/html_app/antenna/#/ to design your antenna and use these values to generate an corresponding antenna module for kicad with antGen.py.

 ## Tested
-I only tested it on my machine with Python 3.7.3 and kicad Version: 5.0.2+dfsg1-1, release build, Platform: Linux 4.19.0-6-amd64 x86_64
+I only tested it on my machine with Python 3.13.5 and kicad Version: 9+, release build, Platform: Windows

 ### DRC error
 There will be a "Pad near pad" Error when you do the DRC in pcbnew.
 This occures from the fact, that you have to connect two pads together (shorten) when you design a current antenna.